How to Create a Cozy Cottage-core Vibe in Your Kitchen

 A brass paper-towel holder

-A hanging garland near the window
+A hanging onion stack near the window

 A deep red rug to warm up the floor